How to recycle household waste at our recycling centres.

 Blue glass bottles

-Carpets cannot be recycled because of the mix of fabrics they contain, they can however be disposed of at any of our Waste and Recycling Centres in the bulky item container.
+Carpets cannot be recycled because of the mix of fabrics they contain, they can however be disposed of at any of our waste recycling centres in the bulky item container.

 Please try to reuse them, or offer them to charity shops or community groups.